minsohng/Canvas-App/README.md

 ## Requirements

-This application has only been tested in Chrome.
+This application has only been tested in Mac/Chrome.

 ## Usage